Amazon's Jeff Bezos ups his stake in billionaires' space race

 Blue Origin has been developing and testing a small rocket in West Texas, called New Shepard, that can travel about 62 (100 km) above the planet before returning to Earth.
 The company’s new rockets, which have yet to be named, will be able to reach orbital altitudes, such as the 250- (400 km) mile-high perch of the International Space Station, and beyond.

 Blue Origin also will test its new BE-4 engines in Florida.
-The company is partnering with United Launch Alliance (ULA), a joint-venture of Lockheed Martin (LMT.N) and Boeing (BA.N), on the engine development.
+The company is partnering with United Launch Alliance (ULA), a joint-venture of Lockheed Martin and Boeing, on the engine development.
 Bezos later told reporters he is not sure whether the engine would fly first on ULA’s Vulcan rocket, or Blue’s booster.

 “Our approach on this is very simple, which is heads down, focus on the technology,” Bezos said.